laiv-research/SoftwareFoundations/README.md

 # SoftwareFoundations
-For general information and the schedule pleae check the wiki.
+For general information and the schedule please check the wiki.

 The collection of code files used in the meetings.